AhmedIrtija/UDP-TCP-sender/README.md

 5. Receiver will then send an ack and fin message for the sender to know it's been acknowledged.
 (Lines 55 to 59 in receiver.py)
 6. The sender should then send a message with body '==FINACK' to let the receiver know to exit (see line 31 and 32 in receiver.py)
 7. Both sender and receiver will then exit.
+8. Make sure to change the `start-simulator.sh` file to run the specific sender file

 ### How to run code